geo-martino/musify/README.template.md

 python -m pip install {program_name_lower}
 ```

+There are alo optional dependencies that you may install for optional functionality.
+For the current list of optional dependency groups, [read the docs](https://{program_owner_user}.github.io/{program_name_lower}/howto.install.html)

 ## Quick Guides

 These quick guides will help you get set up and going with {program_name} in just a few minutes.